MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-organizations.md

 To leave an organization, click on your avatar and navigate to **Settings**.
 From there, select **Organizations**.
 There you can click **Leave** on any organization you belong to.

 > [!NOTE]
-> If you the sole 'Admin' of an organization, you cannot leave the organization.
+> If you are the sole 'Admin' of an organization, you cannot leave the organization.
 You can either promote another collaborator to 'Admin' or delete the organization.

 ## Deleting an organization